Safi1012/copy2me-backend/README.md

 #### **SetUp**

-After creating an own Firebase project you have to add your Firebase configuration, which can be found under the Firebase project settings (dashboard).

-Now you have to navigate to the current Firebase configuration of Copy2me under *src/app/services/firebase/firebase.service.ts* and replace it with your newly generated config.
+The next step is to replace the existing Firebase configuration (*src/app/services/firebase/firebase.service.ts*) of Copy2me and to replace it with your newly generated  config, which can be found in your Firebase project settings (dashboard).